npsadafule/Mangata-and-Galio/README.md

 # Mangata-and-Galio
-Created a webpage using HTML and CSS for a project.
+Developed a webpage for Fictional Client using HTML and CSS for a project.